Looking for a Gumloop alternative? Here are the 10 best AI automation and agent-building platforms to consider in 2026, ranked and reviewed.

 Manus

 Manus is a general-purpose AI agent, now part of Meta, that can handle complex, multi-step tasks end-to-end.
-You describe what you need — build a website, create a slide deck, conduct deep research, design assets, or develop an app — and Manus executes autonomously by browsing the web, writing code, and producing deliverables.
+You describe what you need (say, build a website, create a slide deck, conduct deep research, design assets, or develop an app) and Manus executes autonomously by browsing the web, writing code, and producing deliverables.
 It offers features like a browser operator, Wide Research for scaling tasks across multiple sources, and integrations with Slack and email.
-While it's powerful for one-off creative and research tasks, it operates as a fully autonomous agent without built-in human-in-the-loop controls, meaning you have limited oversight over how it completes each step.
+It's powerful for one-off creative and research tasks.

-• Handles a wide range of tasks end-to-end — from building websites to creating slides and conducting in-depth research.
+Handles a wide range of tasks end-to-end: From building websites to creating slides, designing assets, and conducting in-depth research.

-• Available on mobile, desktop, web, and via API for flexible access.
+Available on mobile, desktop, web, and via API: Flexible access across all platforms.

 Team/Enterprise: Flexible plans for teams of all sizes with SSO and API access.